dinayrore/weather-report/README.md

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
   2. Change your directory to the one that which you have saved this zip file.`cd folder_name`
-  3. Type `ruby .rb zipcode` (replacing 'zipcode' with your actual zip) to run the program.
+  3. To run the program, type `ruby weather.rb -z 123456` (replacing '123456' with your actual zip code).
-  4. READ all instructions BEFORE adding input.

 ## Built With